marmarkie/tdvp-hydrogen-simulation/README.md

-# Correcting the README content to remove LaTeX style math expressions, as they are not supported by default in GitHub README files.
+# Updating the README content to include the mathematical formulas using Markdown syntax.

-readme_content_corrected = """
+readme_content_with_math = """
 # TDVP Hydrogen Simulation

 This repository implements a TDVP (Time-Dependent Variational Principle) simulation based on the paper ["Simulation of a Hydrogen Atom in a Laser Field Using the Time-Dependent Variational Principle"](https://link.aps.org/doi/10.1103/PhysRevE.101.023313).